 Our private Facebook user group is one of the most active places where you can link with people from the UK, who have also been framed for something they say never happened.
 As of August 2017, we have over 1,000 members.

-Discussions in private groups on Facebook, or posts you make here will not appear on your news feed.
+Discussions in private groups on Facebook remain that way: they’re private to the people in the group.
+Posts you make here will not appear on your news feed.
 It will not be obvious to your other friends on Facebook that you’re in this group.